pablogs9/husarnet-docs/docs/manual-client.md

 ## Command line

-Here you can find a list of commands you can execute in commandline using Husarnet Client.
+Here you can find a list of commands you can execute in Husarnet Client:
 ![Husarnet Client commands](/static/img/manual/husarnet-client.png)

 ### `whitelist add [addr]`